Time-optimal self-stabilizing leader election in population protocols: Resetting subprotocol

-\begin{proof} By Pidegonhole Principle, after $204n\ln n$ interactions (which each include $2$ of the $n$ agents), some agent must have participated in $408\ln n$ interactions.
+Next, after an additional $n\frac{\delaymax}{2}$ interactions (which each include $2$ of the $n$ agents), by Pigeonhole Principle some agent must have participated in $\delaymax$ interactions.
 This agent had $\delay$ at most $\delaymax$ in the fully dormant configuration, so by lines~\ref{algo:reset:delay:update}-\ref{algo:execute-reset} of $\propagateresetprotocol$ that agent has executed $\resetprotocol$.
 When the first such agent executes $\resetprotocol$, we reach an awakening configuration. \end{proof}

-We now combine the previous lemmas to describe the behavior of the $\propagateresetprotocol$ when initialized by a triggered agent.
-Recall that in an awakening configuration, every computing agent has executed $\resetprotocol$ exactly once since being dormant, and in a woke configuration, we also have every agent is computing.

-\begin{theoremrep} Starting from a partially-triggered configuration, we reach an awakening configuration in at most $306n\ln n$ interactions with probability at least $1-O(1/n)$.
-Then if no further agents become triggered in the next $3n\ln n$ interactions, we reach a woke configuration with probability at least $1-O(1/n^2)$. \end{theoremrep}